 Generic approaches to developing a coaching culture are well documented and many share the same basic steps.
 However, being coaches, we don’t feel it’s our place to direct you or advise you to follow a pre-prescribed process by rote.
 We believe it’s our role to support you to find the best way forward for your organisation.

-If you would like to discuss a more person-centred approach to health and safety, we’d be delighted to hear from you.
+Please have a look at our short presentation above and if you would like to discuss how we can support you in achieving a more person-centred approach to health and safety, we’d be delighted to hear from you.